Akhi1/ak-portfolio/README.md

 # Portfolio

+## About

-Portfolio Design Project as a part of Front End Development Practice
+This is a Portfolio Design Project as a part of my Front End Development Practice

 This is still a work under process....

-# Planning
+## Planning

 • Will optimise the code to work on cross platform/browsers

 • Will add Responsive web design features

 • Will optimise code to minify the load time

+## Licensing

+• All the images and icons used in this project are royalty free